flux-framework/flux-core/doc/man1/flux-shell.rst

 **taskmap.SCHEME**
-  Called when a taskmap scheme *SCHEME* is requested via the taskmap shell option or corresponding ``--taskmap`` option of :man1:`flux-submit` and related commands.
-Plugins that want to offer a different taskmap scheme than the defaults of ``block``, ``cyclic``, and ``manual`` can register a ``taskmap.*`` plugin callback and then users can request this mapping with the appropriate ``--taskmap=name`` option.
+  Called when a taskmap scheme *SCHEME* is requested via the taskmap shell option or corresponding :option:`flux submit --taskmap` option.
+  Plugins that want to offer a different taskmap scheme than the defaults of ``block``, ``cyclic``, and ``manual`` can register a ``taskmap.*`` plugin callback and then users can request this mapping with the appropriate :option:`flux submit --taskmap=name`` option.
 The default block taskmap is passed to the plugin as "taskmap" in the plugin input arguments, and the plugin should return the new taskmap as a string in the output args.
 This callback is called before ``shell.init``.

 **shell.connect**
   Called just after the shell connects to the local Flux broker.
 (Only